 Hello friends

-Today a recipe for those intolerant to gluten, here’s a delicious version that’s truly suitable for everyone, a valid alternative for those who can’t resist sweets, even if they have to adapt due to gluten intolerance or allergies.
+Today a recipe for gluten-intolerant people here is a delicious version that will really suit everyone, a valid alternative for those who cannot give up sweets, even having to adapt due to gluten intolerance or allergies.

-Gluten-Free Chocolate Muffins are soft, flavor-packed mini cakes perfect for breakfast, an afternoon break, or any other time of the day, there’s always a good reason to enjoy these delightful muffins.
+Gluten-free Chocolate Muffins are soft cakes rich in flavor suitable for breakfast, an afternoon break, or any other time of the day, there is always a good reason to enjoy these delicious muffins.

-I made these little cakes for some friends who have this gluten intolerance, they are easy to prepare, just use flours that do not contain gluten.
-I used almond flour and potato starch, if you have lactose issues, buy lactose-free butter or substitute with seed oil.
+I made these little treats for friends who have this gluten intolerance, they are easy to prepare by using flours that do not contain gluten, I used almond flour and potato starch, if you have lactose issues, buy lactose-free butter or substitute it with seed oil.

-For those without intolerances, try also Coconut and Yogurt Muffins – Hazelnut and Pistachio Cream Muffins – Lemon Cream and Fruit Muffins – Cocoa and Cherry Muffins
+For those without intolerances, you can also try Coconut and Yogurt Scented Muffins – Muffins with Hazelnut Cream and Pistachio – Muffins with Lemon and Fruit Cream – Cocoa and Cherry Muffins

 I ALSO RECOMMEND THESE GLUTEN-FREE AND LACTOSE-FREE RECIPES